SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 The changes will also be reflected in the internal format at the right, but this is more for documentary purposes.
 Once you have reviewed and possibly corrected some of the modifications, you can press the "Save..." button to save everything to a new setup file.
 Or you can use the "Reset" button to start over again.

 Note: The Setup Editor is currently only available for *Assetto Corsa Competizione*.
-More simulators will be supported with future releases.
+More simulators might be supported with future releases.
+Please see the [notes section](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Setup-Advisor#notes) down below.

 ## Extending and cutomizing "Setup Advisor"